kanbanyte/sepa/srs/srs.md

 # Introduction
 This project addresses the development and implementation of a perception system for a cobot to perform pick and place tasks.\
-Located within the Factory of the Future the cobot will be used to demonstrate robotics capabilities, in this case with moving electronics autonomously to assist human workers.\
+Located within the FOF the cobot will be used to demonstrate robotics capabilities, in this case with moving electronics autonomously to assist human workers.\
-The robot currently operates on predefined positions, and the system implementation will enable it to leverage computer vision and artificial intelligence to find the locations of available items and autonomously manipulate them.
+The robot currently operates on predefined positions, and the system implementation will enable the cobot to leverage computer vision and artificial intelligence to find the locations of available items and autonomously manipulate them.

 ## Purpose